LAION-AI/Open-Assistant/backend/README.md

 Once you have successfully started the backend server, you can access the default api docs at `localhost:8080/docs`.
-If you need to update the exported openapi.json in the docs/ folder you can run below command to `wget` them from the relevant local fastapi endpoint.
+If you need to update the exported openapi.json in the docs/ folder you can run below command to `wget` them from the relevant local FastAPI endpoint.
 This will enable anyone to just see API docs via something like [Swagger.io](https://editor.swagger.io/?url=https://raw.githubusercontent.com/LAION-AI/Open-Assistant/main/docs/docs/api/openapi.json) without having to actually set up and run a development backend.